 These big trout are more than willing to come to the surface and attack skated mouse flies.

 By late June through July one of the biggest runs of king and chum salmon enters the Kuskokwim River.
 Many of those salmon are headed for the Aniak.
 If the fishing for kings and chums isn't enough for you, then the rainbows garbaging mouse patterns, streamers and eggs will keep your fly rod busy.
-You will also find chum and sockeye salmon in the Aniak
+You will also find sockeye salmon in the Aniak

-through early August.
+through August.
 The numbers of Dolly Varden in the river and tributaries is almost beyond belief.
 This is the best time of year to target sheefish and the rivers large population of northern pike in the lower river.

 This is a one-of-a kind flyfishing experience, set within pristine Alaskan scenery, just the way Mother Nature made it.
 Please give us a call if we can assist in arranging dates or answering any additional questions for you.